MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-solutions.md

 ---
-title: "Solutions in Dynamics 365 for Marketing (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Dynamics 365 for Marketing solutions (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
 description: "Know about the installed solutions, entities, and custom actions in your marketing organization." ms.custom: "" ms.date: 04/01/2017